ALA Energy Ferndale Terminal

 Our business in Ferndale is focused on connecting responsibly produced LPG products with the best markets.

-• LPG products arrive at our Ferndale terminal via rail, truck, and pipeline from our Canadian and U.S. suppliers.
+• LPG products (propane and butane) arrive at our Ferndale terminal via rail, truck, and pipeline from our Canadian and U.S. suppliers.

 • Once here, these products are stored and cooled to keep them in a liquid state.